Cowwl/Advanced-Movie-Recommendation-System/README.md

 **Link to the custom scraped reviews dataset:** [Custom Reviews Dataset](https://drive.google.com/file/d/1MQyYZtUyaRqvlSL8zRt33fxzuPJ9AtXv/view?usp=sharing)

 **Documentation:** You can find the documentation for the recommendation system in the root folder of the repo.

+**Instructions** Create a virtual environment.
+Then install the necessary libraries from requirements.txt.
+Run the main.py file using uvicorn main:main_app.
+To run the frontend go the frontend folder.
+Then run npm i --force.
+Then npm run start